vogelke/vogelke/README.md

-- 👋 I'm Karl Vogel.
-- 👀 I’m interested in Perl, cats, movies and trashy supermarket tabloids.
+- 👋 I'm @vogelke, and I like Perl, cats, movies and trashy supermarket tabloids.
 - 🌱 I’m currently learning how to put some of my existing stuff on github for feedback.
-- 📫 How to reach me: email to vogelke PLUS git AT pobox DOT com
+- 📫 How to reach me: email to vogelke PLUS github AT pobox DOT com

 <!---
 vogelke/vogelke is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.